 Note!
-You should not try to learn the answers below by rote.
+You should not try to learn the answers below by route.
 The questions put will vary a lot in their formulations.
-The dialogue juts gives you the structure and the scope of what you are supposed to be able to discuss and explain.
+The dialogue just gives you the structure and the scope of what you are supposed to be able to discuss and explain.
+Mostly, each question results in quite a long discussion.
+For most question the examiner does not expect a short answer.